 - Associate Professor Darren Roberts is a Fellow of the Royal Australasian College of Physicians with subspecialisation in clinical pharmacology and nephrology.
 He currently works between Canberra (consultant physician in nephrology and associate professor in academic pharmacology at ANU) and Sydney (consultant physician in clinical pharmacology and toxicology).
 His experience spans appointments at multiple hospitals in Australia and the United Kingdom and has held positions on peak hospital and scientific advisory committees.
 Associate Professor Darren Roberts provides expertise in toxicology, pharmacology and medical practice.

 - Dr Gladwin Roberts is a toxicologist.
-He has been involved in the assessment of toxicological data and related information on agricultural and veterinary chemicals and industrial chemicals.
-He was also responsible for recommendations on public health standards including poisons scheduling.
-As a Drugs and Poisons Schedule committee member he played a major role in the development of hazard criteria for scheduling of S5, S6 and S7 contained in the Scheduling Policy Framework.
-Dr Roberts provides expertise in agricultural, veterinary and industrial chemicals.
+He has had extensive experience in the assessment of toxicological data and related information on agricultural and veterinary chemicals and industrial chemicals.
+He also had responsibility for recommendations on public health standards, including poisons scheduling.
+As a previous Drugs and Poisons Schedule Committee member he played a major role in the development of hazard criteria for scheduling of chemicals in S5, S6 and S7, as currently utilised in the Scheduling Policy Framework.
+Dr Roberts provides expertise in toxicology, agricultural, veterinary and industrial chemicals.